Bedrock-OSS/bedrock-wiki-legacy/guide/software-preparation.md

       Features to look for in a Code Editor
    </summary>

-   - **Opening Folders:** When editing Addons, it is very convenient to open an entire folder as a project, instead of just individual files.
+   - **Opening Folders:** When editing add-ons, it is very convenient to open an entire folder as a project, instead of just individual files.
 This allows you to edit the files in both the Behavior Pack and Resource Pack at the same time, and quickly switch between tasks.
    - **Json Linting/Prettify:** Linting is the ability to validate code as correct in real-time.
 Linting for json will mark things like missing commas, misplaced parens, or other formatting issues so that you can fix them.
 [Linting can also be found online](https://jsonlint.com/), but having real-time linting built directly into your editor is very much preferred.
    - **Built in Terminal:** I find a terminal built into my editor to be very useful.
 I often use python scripting to supplement my workflow, and having easy access to a terminal speeds up that workflow.